Using CBD For Pain Relief

 - Tinctures: Tinctures are oil based liquids that are dropped and held under the tongue.
 They are great for systemic relief of symptoms with consistent use.

 - Topicals: Topicals are products that absorb through the skin.
-A topical is a great choice for localized pain and will provide quick, short-term relief.
+A topical is a great choice for localized pain and will also provide quick, short-term relief.

 - Edibles: Edibles can be in the form of candy, honey, coffee/tea, etc. Edibles need to be digested and take longer to set in, but relief tends to last longer.